Sergey Orlovskiy: Recognition

 Orlovskiy typically gives a keynote at the Russian Games Developers Conference KRI,.
 In his speech "Playing with God" in 2009, he predicted the start of cross-platform gaming as a frontier and a challenge for the game industry.

 In 2009, Orlovskiy was included in Top 20 influential people in MMO of 2009 by MOG.

 In 2012, Orlovskiy was appointed by the Ministry of Communications and Mass Media to an Expert Council on the development of the IT industry in the Russian Federation.

 In 2015, Orlovskiy was called the most famous person in the Russian/CIS gaming industry.

 Personal life

 As of 2016 he was living in Limassol, Cyprus.

-Game credits
+Games

 Sergey Orlovskiy is credited on the following games: